Purchasing Your Property

 Deciding how much to offer can be difficult.
 You might want to make your best offer up front, or start with a lower offer and be prepared to negotiate up.

-A residential property can't be put on the market until a contract has been drawn up.
-A contract sets out the terms and conditions of the sale.
-A buyer can examine the contract at any time during the buying process, even before an offer is made.
+A residential property can't be put on the market until a csustainability declaration form has been filed out by the seller or sellers independent refresentative.
+A buyer can examine the declaration at any time during the buying process, even before an offer is made.

 Once your offer has been accepted, or you have purchased at auction, contracts must be signed between you and the vendor.
 Most people employ a conveyancer/settlement agent or solicitor to do the legal work, such as preparing documents, giving advice on contracts and explaining the implications.